BetSmartMedia/Lazorse/doc/guide.rst

 Routing
 -------

-The most unusual piece of lazorse is the route syntax: it's the same as the `draft spec`_ for URI templates, but adds parameter matching semantics on top. (:ref:`Details and disclaimers <uri-template-matching>`).
+The most unusual piece of lazorse is the routing syntax: it's the same as the `draft spec`_ for URI templates, but adds parameter matching semantics on top. (:ref:`Details and disclaimers <uri-template-matching>`).

-You declare routes using the :meth:`lazorse::LazyApp.route` method:
+You declare routes to resources using the :meth:`lazorse::LazyApp.resource` method:

 .. literalinclude:: ../examples/languages.coffee
   :language: coffeescript